laralove143/sparkle_template/README.md

 ### Extracting Interaction Data

-This library provides methods to extract interaction data, command options and modal components concisely.
+This library provides methods to extract interaction data, command options, and modal components concisely.

 See module documentation of the `extract` module for more.